EricGrose7/forecasting_jupyter/README.md

 In this project, we explore time series forecasting using various deep learning models like Long Short-Term Memory (LSTM), as well as classical models like Prophet and Neural Prophet.
 We will use a dataset containing hourly electricity usage data and try to forecast the future electricity usage based on this data.

 **Dataset**   <br>
 The dataset we are using is hourly electricity usage data from PJM Interconnection LLC, a regional transmission organization (RTO) in the United States.
 The data contains hourly electricity usage readings from 1st July 1998 to 31st December 2018.
-The dataset can be downloaded from the Kaggle [page] (https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption).
+The dataset can be downloaded from the [Kaggle page](https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption).

 **Exploratory Data Analysis**   <br>
 We begin with a brief exploratory data analysis of the dataset.
 We visualize the hourly electricity usage data for the first few months in 2017 using a line chart.
 The chart shows that there is a clear daily pattern in electricity usage with higher usage during the day and lower usage during the night.